switzersc/civic_unrest/_posts/2019-01-04-launching-civic-rest.md

 categories: blog
 ---

-When you quit your job and start a passion project – a.k.a. this blog – how do you begin?
+When you quit your job and start a blog, how do you begin?
 With a flare for the dramatic, of course:

 *At long last, {CIVIC:UNREST} has raised its scaly head from the ashes of an empire where it has been developing like a fire-breathing fetus in the amniotic fluid of civic technology.*